TonioDominguez/Fake_News_Detector/README.md

 <br>

 <p>
-  This project is developed through a bunch of notebooks.
+  This project is developed through a bunch of Python notebooks.
 </p>

 <ol>